 Our online training course on LGBT+ mental health issues is a unique opportunity for professional development on key issues that affect many members of the general public.

 This positive, interactive, and challenging course empowers mental health practitioners and providers to aim for true inclusivity, providing you with a toolkit of skills covering key facts from the basics to specialist topics.

-"Aiming for Excellence: LGBT+ Mental Healthcare Skills" is free to mental health professionals in the South West who are employed or funded by the NHS.
+"Aiming for Excellence: LGBT+ Mental Healthcare Skills" is available to professionals in the South West who are employed or funded by the NHS.
 The course is certificated.

 How to register and start the course

 Go to Intercom's dedicated online training site, www.lgbthealthmatters.org.uk.
 Click on "Let's get started", and then on "Enrol now".

 "The course is superb and extremely useful."

 "The case studies made me think in more depth about some of the complexities faced by some within the LGBT+ communities."

 "It seems to me that so many sectors could and should benefit from this knowledge, e.g. The Police and all other emergency services, Schools, Social Care, etc."